mgoltzsche/image-registry-operator/README.md

 ===

-A Kubernetes operator that maintains in-cluster docker registries, accounts as well as separate push and pull secrets.
+A Kubernetes operator that maintains in-cluster docker registries, accounts as well as push and pull secrets.
 Granular authorization is supported by [cesanta/docker_auth](https://github.com/cesanta/docker_auth).